Causal inference for social network data: Methods

-where $f_{C}$, $f_{X}$, and $f_{Y}$ are unknown and unspecified functions and $\varepsilon_{i}=(\varepsilon_{C_{i}},\varepsilon_{X_{i}},\varepsilon_{Y_{i}})$ is a vector of exogenous, unobserved errors for individual $i$.
-This set of equations encodes the assumptions of direct interference in an observational or randomized setting: the treatment $X$ may or may not depend on $C$, depending on the specification of $f_{X}$, and the outcome $Y$ depends on $X$ and $C$ but not on previous outcomes or on $\mathbf{A}$, except possibly through $C$.
+where $f_{C}$, $f_{X}$, and $f_{Y}$ are unknown and unspecified functions that may depend on $K_i$ and $\varepsilon_{i}=(\varepsilon_{C_{i}},\varepsilon_{X_{i}},\varepsilon_{Y_{i}})$ is a vector of exogenous, unobserved errors for individual $i$.
+The errors may be correlated across units, as described below.
+This set of equations represents an observational setting; all our results apply equally to experimental settings in which $f_{X}$ is constant or does not depend on $\mathbf{C}$.
 Time ordering is a fundamental component of a structural causal model.
-For example, we assume that $C$ is first drawn for all units, so that, in addition to $C_{i}$, the other components of the vector $C$ may affect the value of $X_{i}$.
+We assume that $C$ is first drawn for all units, so that, in addition to $C_{i}$, the other components of the vector $\mathbf{C}$--corresponding to $i$'s social contacts--may affect the value of $X_{i}$, and similarly for $X$.

-In addition, nonparametric identification of causal effects requires the following assumptions on the error terms from the SEM:
+In addition, we make the following assumptions on the error terms from the SEM:

+A DAG corresponding to the SEM in (1) is given in Figure 1(a).
+Each node represents an $n$-vector; independence relationships across individuals (i.e. assumptions (A2) and (A3)) are not encoded in this DAG.

-Assumption (\ref{eq:independent errors}) is a \textit{no unmeasured confounding} assumption; it ensures that $\mathbf{C}$ suffices to control for confounding of the effect of $\mathbf{X}$ on $\mathbf{Y}$.
-It implies that any latent variable dependence affects $\mathbf{X}$ and $\mathbf{Y}$ separately; in general a latent variable that affected $\mathbf{X}$ and $\mathbf{Y}$ jointly would constitute a violation of this assumption.
-Assumptions (\ref{eq:(X,Y)ind}) and (\ref{eq:independent C errors}) ensure that any unmeasured sources of dependence--i.e. latent trait dependence--only affect pairs of observations up to a distance of two network ties--that is, friends or friends-of-friends.
+This SEM or DAG model encodes the assumption that $\mathbf{C}$ suffices to control for confounding of the effect of $\mathbf{X}$ on $\mathbf{Y}$; this is a version of the \emph{conditional ignorability} or \emph{no unmeasured confounding} assumption that is typically made in i.i.d.\ settings.
+In particular, any latent variable dependence affects $\mathbf{X}$ and $\mathbf{Y}$ separately; in general a latent variable that affects $\mathbf{X}$ and $\mathbf{Y}$ jointly is an unmeasured confounder and constitutes a violation of this assumption.
+Assumptions (\ref{eq:(X,Y)ind}) and (\ref{eq:independent C errors}) relax the typical assumption of independent errors to permit latent variable dependence up to a distance of two network ties.
 Assumption (A3) can be omitted if attention is restricted to causal effects conditional on $\mathbf{C}$.

-Although our main result, given in Theorem 1 below, holds for inference in the SEM defined by assumptions (\ref{eq:independent errors})--(\ref{eq:independent C errors}), some asymptotic properties are guaranteed only when stronger versions of assumptions (\ref{eq:(X,Y)ind}) and (\ref{eq:independent C errors}) hold.
+Although our main result, given in Theorem 1 below, holds for inference under assumptions (\ref{eq:(X,Y) i.i.d.})--(\ref{eq:independent C errors}), some estimation strategies are available only when stronger versions of assumptions (\ref{eq:(X,Y)ind}) and (\ref{eq:independent C errors}) hold.
 We therefore introduce alternative assumptions

+These assumptions, which were made in \cite{vanderlaan2012}, are consistent with dependence due to direct transmission but not latent variable dependence.